Keibert Ruiz Preview, Player Props: Nationals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Orioles have a 3.97 team ERA that ranks eighth among all league pitching staffs.

-- Orioles pitchers combine to give up 176 home runs (1.1 per game), the eighth-fewest in the league.
+- Orioles pitchers combine to give up the eighth-fewest home runs in baseball (176 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.